What Employers Really Look for in the CV Summary Section in 2019

 Getting a job is hard work.
 Many jobs are listed online or through papers and can attract hundreds of applicants, many of whom are going to be just as well qualified and experienced as you are.
+That is why you should have an outstanding resume, in order to bit the competition.
 So getting yourself noticed through your resume is going to be hard work.
 You have to be aware of all the things to put on your resume as well as all thing not to include.

 There are many that suggest that you start the main body of your resume with a career objective.
 This short section briefly explains what it is that you ate looking for within a job.
 While this is fine for someone that that is fresh out of college it is not something that you should be including within your resume if you are a seasoned professional.